-(1) Represents the aggregate grant date fair value of RSUs and PRSUs calculated for financial reporting purposes for the year in accordance with Accounting Standards Codification Topic 718, "Compensation-Stock Compensation" ("ASC 718").
-See Note 15, "Share-Based Compensation," to the Company's Audited Consolidated Financial Statements set forth in the 2019 Form 10-K for information concerning the ASC 718 values.
-The number of PRSUs that are eligible to vest will be determined based on the measurement of two equally weighted metrics, currency neutral adjusted EPS and the Company's calculated rTSR ranked on a percentile basis against the calculated TSR for the companies listed in the LTIP Reference Group over a three-year performance period beginning January 1, 2019 and ending December 31, 2021, with the opportunity to bank a limited portion of the award tied to currency neutral adjusted EPS based upon interim year performance.
+(2) Represents the aggregate grant date fair value of RSUs and PRSUs calculated for financial reporting purposes for the year in accordance with Accounting Standards Codification Topic 718, "Compensation-Stock Compensation" ("ASC 718").
+See Note 16, "Share-Based Compensation," to the Company's Audited Consolidated Financial Statements set forth in the 2020 Form 10-K for information concerning the ASC 718 values.
+With respect to the PRSUs granted in 2019 and 2020, the number of PRSUs that are eligible to vest will be determined based on the measurement of two equally weighted metrics, currency neutral adjusted EPS and the Company's calculated rTSR ranked on a percentile basis against the calculated TSR for the companies listed in the LTIP Reference Group over a three-year performance period measured from January 1 of the year of grant, with the opportunity to bank a limited portion of the award tied to currency neutral adjusted EPS based upon interim year performance.
 The grant date fair value of the PRSUs included in this column (e) that are tied to cumulative currency neutral adjusted EPS objectives, was calculated based on the probable achievement of the performance goals as determined at the date of grant, which was determined to be the target level of performance.
-The grant date fair value of the PRSUs that are tied to rTSR, was calculated using the Monte Carlo simulation which utilizes the stock volatility, dividend yield and market correlation of the Company and the Company's peer group.
-For the awards granted during the year ended December 31, 2019, such inputs consisted of: (a) an expected term that was based on the actual three-year term of the award; (b) a risk-free interest rate of 2.43% derived from the yield on U.S. government bonds of appropriate term from the U.S. Department of Treasury; (c) a dividend yield of 0.2% based on historic and future dividend yield estimates; (d) stock price volatility of the Company and each company in the LTIP Reference Group over the three years prior to the date of grant to conform to the term of the award

-Based on the Company's performance in 2019 relative to the currency neutral adjusted EPS objective, participants earned a minimum of 50% of the target award attributable to such portion of the PRSUs (or 25% of the total award), subject to continued service through the vesting date.
-The grant date fair values for the PRSUs granted during 2019 (assuming performance at the maximum level) was \$4,336,552 for Mr. Brewer, \$650,470 for Mr. Lynch, and \$487,862 for each of Messrs.
-Leposky and Hickey.
+The grant date fair value of the PRSUs that are tied to rTSR, was calculated using the Monte Carlo simulation which utilizes the stock volaility, dividend yield and market correlation of the Company and the Company's peer group.
+For the awards granted during the year ended December 31, 2020, such inputs consisted of: (a) an expected term that was based on the actual three-year term of the award; (b) a risk-free interest rate of 1.42% derived from the yield on U.S. government bonds of appropriate term from the U.S. Department of Treasury; (c) a dividend yield of 0.2% based on historic and future dividend yield estimates; (d) stock price volatility of 31% based on an analysis of the historical stock price volatility of the Company and each compan free interest rate of 2.43% derived from the yield on U.S. government bonds of appropriate term from the U.S. Department of Treasury; (c) a dividend yield of 0.2% based on historic and future dividend yield estimates; (d) stock price volatility of 29% based on an analysis of the historical stock price volatility of the Company and each company in the LTIP Reference Group over the three years prior to the date of grant to conform to the term of the awards; and (e) initial TSR performance of -5.3% based on the actual historical TSR performance for the Company and each company in the LTIP Reference Group.
+Based on this methodology, the valuation of the PRSUs tied to rTSR performance granted during the fiscal year ended December 31, 2019 was 111.8% of the closing price of the Company's stock on the date of grant.
+The highest level of performance that may be achieved for the PRSUs is 200% of the target.
+The grant date fair values for the PRSUs granted during 2020 (assuming performance at the maximum level) was \$4,909,990 for Mr. Brewer, \$818,332 for Mr. Lynch, \$545,554 for each of Messrs.
+Leposky and Hickey, and \$533,736 for Mr. Flannery.